alibabacloud-howto/migrate-aws-elasticache-redis-to-alibaba-cloud/README.md

 This technical solution includes the following main steps:

--   Stop application to write data into AWS Elasticache Redis instance.
+-   Stop applications that write data into the AWS Elasticache Redis instance.

--   Make a backup of the data in AWS Elasticache Redis.
+-   Make a backup of the data from AWS Elasticache Redis.

--   Export that backup-set to the AWS S3 bucket to get the RDB file.
+-   Export that backup to the AWS S3 bucket, that will produce a RDB file.

--   Transfer the RDB file to the pre-created Alibaba Cloud ECS storage.
+-   Transfer the RDB file to an Alibaba Cloud ECS instance.

--   Restore the RDB file to the pre-created ApsaraDB for Redis instance using the redis-port tool.
+-   Restore the RDB file to a ApsaraDB for Redis instance by using [redis-port](https://github.com/CodisLabs/redis-port).

 ## Backup and Export Data from AWS Elasticache Redis to S3 Bucket
 All following operations are performed on AWS.